 Electrons are subatomic particles with a negative elementary charge.
 Electrons are said to be elementary particles because they don’t have any known substructures or components.
 The elementary particles are what create atoms, and the other elementary particles the particles known as fermions.
 Fermions include leptons, bosons, and quarks.
 These particles are what make up everything that we know of in the universe.
 It was once thought that protons and neutrons were elemental particles, but quantum theory shows that they have quarks.
 Nonetheless, electrons not orbiting an atomic nucleus are still considered elemental particles.

 Electrons are constituents of atoms, just like protons and neutrons.
 Electrons are said to have a negative elementary charge while protons are considered to have a positive charge and neutrons no charge.
-The elementary charge of a particle is a physical constant, a property of protons and neutrons that doesn’t change.
+The elementary charge of a particle is a physical constant, a property of protons and neutrons that don’t change.
 The electric charge carried by a single proton is it’s elementary charge and typically denoted as “e” while the electric charge carried by a single electron is usually denoted as “-e”.

 The value of a positive elementary charge is usually given as being approximately 1.602(98)×10−19 C while the value of a negative elementary charge is usually given as -1.602(98)×10−19 C. The elementary charge’s magnitude was initially measured by an oil drop experiment conducted by Robert A. Millikan in 1909.

 Millikan’s experiment involved a few different things: an enclosure that contains electrically charged drops of oil, a uniform but adjustable electric field, a meter capable of determining the magnitude of the field, and a system capable of measuring the radii of the oil drops.
 Millikan wanted to determine how a uniform electric field altered the trajectory of falling drops of oil.
-Millikan understood that he could easily calculate the force and mass (the weight) that gravity exerts on any given substance if he knew the dimensions and density of said substance.
-After all, weight is just mass time gravity.
+Millikan understood that he could easily calculate the force and mass (the weight) that gravity exerts on any given substance if he knew the dimensions and density of the said substance.
+After all, weight is just mass times gravity.
 Yet he was curious about how charged oil drops would react differently to gravity.

 If an oil drop is subjected to gravity alone it will fall freely, yet if the oil drops are electrically charged something else happens.
 If the drops of oil are let go in a uniform electric field the trajectory of the oil drops will be changed depending on the magnitude and direction of the electrical field.

 Assuming that the forces within the electric field are directed opposite gravity’s influence, the downward velocity of the drop is likely to be affected and may decrease.
 At a certain point, the downward velocity of the drop will be equal to the upward force and the particle will stay suspended in mid-air as the velocity trends towards zero.
-During this point in time the charge can be derived by calculating the impact of the electric field on a single particle.
+During this point in time, the charge can be derived by calculating the impact of the electric field on a single particle.
 All that is required to do this calculation is knowing the weight of each particle and the magnitude of the electric field.

 Millikan and his colleague worked to determine the charge of a single particle by simply redoing the experiment and noting any changes in the results.
 They eventually were able to obtain values for the elementary charge of electrons that are extremely close (within 1%) of the value scientists use today.